20 Best Ski Resorts In Canada: Experts Guide

 Fickle Weather, Slow Lifts, Remote Location

 Red Resort on the aptly named Powder Highway gets around 750cm of snow a season and is well known for its surprisingly challenging terrain.
-When the snow starts to fall it often dumps which makes for epic powder days and tree skiing.
+When the snow starts to fall, it often dumps, making for epic powder days and tree skiing.
 The resort lies a short drive outside of Rossland, which happens to be one of the most charming little towns in B.C.

-Days there can be a bit quiet and there aren’t a wealth of restaurants or hotels, but the ski more than makes up for it.
-The ski at Red Mountain is impressive, with a wide variety of terrain which is often deceptively deep.
-It’s big too with 3,850 acres of skiable terrain that fans out across three mountains — Red, Granite, and Grey.
+Days there can be a bit quiet, and there aren’t a wealth of restaurants or hotels, but the ski more than makes up for it.
+The ski at Red Mountain is impressive, with a wide variety of terrain that is often deceptively steep.
+It’s big, too, with 3,850 acres of skiable terrain that fans out across three mountains—Red, Granite, and Grey.

 Each mountain can offer riders and skiers something different, but all have a nice mix of terrain.
 Red Mountain may be the easiest to ski but it does have some steep tree skiing.
-Granite offers the greatest and most intriguing terrains that skews towards advanced level skiers.
+Granite offers the greatest and most intriguing terrains that skew towards advanced-level skiers.
 While Grey Mountain has excellent groomed runs and steep powder drops.
-To be honest, there’s not a ton of beginner/intermediate terrain.
+Honestly, there’s not a ton of beginner/intermediate terrain.

-Due to it’s location in the interior of B.C. you’ll hardly come across many crowds at Red.
-It’s a local’s mountain, and even on a powder day, you’ll have a run all to yourself.
-It’s very similar to Whitewater
+Due to its location in B.C., you’ll hardly see many crowds at Red.
+It’s a local mountain; even on a powder day, you’ll have a run to yourself.

 Silver Star Ski Resort